Interested in working with us?

 Leengate (QMC) Out-patient Gym / Emergency Department

-The Gym/ED rotation offers a dynamic role managing acute MSK conditions from the Emergency Department, fracture, knee, and shoulder clinics.
+The Gym/ED rotation involves managing acute MSK conditions from the Emergency Department, fracture, knee, and shoulder clinics.
 You will treat a varied caseload, receive mentoring from senior physios, and benefit from structured training focused on late-stage rehab and return to sport.
-The rotation includes working in consultant-led knee clinics and collaborating with ED staff, developing both clinical and interdisciplinary skills.
 You will be based in a new purpose-built gymnasium on the QMC site.

 Sport and Exercise Medicine (SEM) – Queens campus Leengate

 The Sport and Exercise Medicine (SEM) rotation is ideal for experienced Band 6 MSK physios looking to advance clinical reasoning across a wide range of sporting and non-sporting pathologies.
 Working closely with SEM Consultants and the SEM Clinical Specialist Physiotherapist, you will manage complex lower and upper limb conditions, including tendinopathies and bone stress injuries.
-The rotation offers specialist training in biomechanics, running and bike fit assessments, and exercise physiology to support high-level assessment and treatment skills.
-There is a strong emphasis on evidence based care and you will be supported to embed the most up to date clinical guidelines into your practice.
+T

 Elective Orthopaedics (City campus)